Project Runway All Stars, Episode 4: "Made in the USA Today"

 Andrae Gonzalo.
 It was another odd idea (zip-together knit panels), poorly executed (again), and with a disjointed explanation on the runway (once more).
 He seems to be a sweet guy though, and everyone wished him success (just maybe not in fashion design).

 The rest of the top three

 Laura Kathleen's design:

 Joshua McKinley's design:

 Ivy Higa's design:

 Would anyone out there think Andrae was unfairly booted off the show?
 Do you think Althea's drop-crotch pants or Joshua's Color-Brite separates were the items really deserving a losing score?

 What did you think of the interactive challenge?
 Did you submit a photo?
 If not, would you next time?

 What did you think of Anthony's win?
 Did you prefer Emilio's dress or perhaps Laura Kathleen's dyed fabric?
 Share what you think!

-Posted on Nov 19th, 2012 in sewing, design, garment construction, fabric, designers, Project Runway, getting the look, , USA Today
+Posted on in sewing, design, garment construction, fabric, Project Runway, designers, getting the look, , USA Today